audunhalland/async-workshop/README.md

 [`Result` documentation](https://doc.rust-lang.org/std/result/enum.Result.html)

 ## Data race safety and ownership
-Even if we write _asynchronous code_, it doesn't mean it's single threaded, like node.js is. `tokio` will spin up as many application threads as it sees fit.
+Even if we write _asynchronous code_, it doesn't mean it's single threaded, like e.g. node.js. `tokio` will spin up as many application threads as it sees fit.
 This means the the (ongoing) _subscription_ and _creation_ futures may run on different threads.